paulobueno90/AirBnB-Udacity-Project/README.md

 - What to expect in terms of cleaning fee and how much it increases the price on average?

+- When are high seasons and low seasons ?

+## Libraries Used

+Python Version: 3.8.5

+- Pandas
+- Matplotlib

 ## Files:

+- seattle_airbnb.ipynb - Jupyter Notebook which contains the analysis.

 Seattle folder contains:
 - calendar.csv - Detailed Calendar Data for listings in Seattle